IT’s Guide to Dealing With Data During a Healthcare Merger

 - Root out any detailed vulnerabilities and remediation recommendations

-In addition to the acquiree’s SRA, a third-party SRA of the purchasing organization will provide you with an unbiased analysis of your current compliance and security status.
+In addition to the acquiree’s security risk assessment, a third-party assessment of the purchasing organization will provide you with an unbiased analysis of your current compliance and security status.

-The cost of failing to administer an SRA, or having an SRA performed by a party with little or no experience scrutinizing sensitive health data, could mean failing to remediate risks.
+The cost of failing to administer a security risk assessment, or having it performed by a party with little or no experience scrutinizing sensitive health data, could mean failing to remediate risks.
 That combination of counterfeit competency and an increasingly invasive and punitive political and regulatory environment can make you and your balance sheets see red.
-Penalties can include millions in fines, civil and criminal litigation, restitution, and damage to institutional and professional reputations—fallout that would bring most any merger to a screeching halt.
+Often lack of a risk assessment under the HIPAA Security Rule is often deemed as “Willful Neglect” and can include hefty fines, civil and criminal litigation, restitution, and damage to institutional and professional reputations — fallout that would bring most any merger to a screeching halt.

 Earning the HITRUST certification requires an incredible amount of work, focus, and dedication.
 Not only in qualifying for the initial certification, but also following up on it, and keeping it up to date.
 If you’re in the middle of a merger and those certifications are missing—for either party—you’d have to expect that there will potentially be massive holes in the compliance and regulatory systems.
 On the plus side, often insurers see having HITRUST and other highly regarded certifications as a very big positive.
 They’ll factor these certifications in when analyzing the risk associated with the two merging companies.
 It’s almost like taking a defensive driving course and getting a discount on your auto insurance.